-Episode 5: Claire's prostitution film with Mandy, including the subplot with Mandy blowing Nathan, replaces the endless interviews of Doug Rocket in the aired episode 4.
+Episode 5: Claire's prostitution film with Mandy, including the subplot with Mandy blowing Nathan.
+This replaces the endless interviews of Doug Rocket in the aired episode 4.

-Notable differences to the real episodes 3, 4 and 5:
+Notable differences to the aired episodes 3, 4 and 5:

-Dajve seems mostly interested in using Nathan for the acting role that he offers her, whereas in the main series, it comes across as purely sexual attraction towards Nathan.
+Dajve seems mostly interested in using Nathan for the acting role that he offers her, whereas in the main series, she seems a lot friendlier and more sexually attracted towards him.

-Nathan ditches Dajve in the high street and runs off, instead of accompanying her to the hipster theatre.
+Nathan ditches Dajve in the high street and runs off after seeing Dan approaching.
+In the aired episodes, Dan never appears, and Nathan instead continues to accompany Dajve to the hipster theatre.

 Mandy is not a cokehead teenager, but just a fairly regular aspiring actress in her early twenties (played by Kate Fleetwood, instead of Ophelia Lovibond)